No. 8 Devon Howard California Soul ~ Inheritance of Traditional Style

 (Grom Days.
 San Diego, CA)

-San Diego has a long history of surfing and surf design, and I'm very proud of that.
-My big childhood goal was to become a respected surfer at Windansea (in La Jolla).
-Having surfed for many years as a member of the Windansea Surf Club, I believe I have achieved that goal.
+"San Diego has a long history of surfing and surf design, and I'm very proud of that.
+My big goal growing up was to become a respected surfer at Windansea (in La Jolla).
+After surfing for many years as a member of the Windansea Surf Club, I think I achieved that goal."

 What does surfing and beach life mean to you?